High school (grades 9-12) · Jamaica, NY

 What is the racial and ethnic makeup of High School for Community Leadership?

-The largest demographic group at High School for Community Leadership is Hispanic or Latino at 36.2%.
-The school serves a diverse student body in JAMAICA, NY.
+The largest demographic group at High School for Community Leadership is Hispanic or Latino at 36.2% of enrollment, in Jamaica, NY.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 71.8/100.

 What is the Resource Investment Index for High School for Community Leadership?

-High School for Community Leadership has a Resource Investment Index of 20/100 (F) based on 4 factors: student-teacher ratio, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+High School for Community Leadership has a Resource Investment Index of 19/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page